 The FOI Act requires authorities to proactively publish core information so that it is available without the need to submit a request.
 Milton Road Primary School has adopted the Model Publication Scheme for Schools produced by the Information Commissioner’s Office (ICO).
 Publication schemes: a guide | ICO

-The Publication Scheme and the materials it covers will be readily available on the school’s from the school office.
+The Publication Scheme and the materials it covers will be readily available on the school’s website and from the school office.

 Receiving requests for information